slashdotdash/implementing-cqrs-in-elixir/building-blocks/event-sourced-aggregate-roots.md

 # Event-sourced aggregate roots

-An aggregate root must conform to the following behaviour to implement the event-sourcing pattern.
+An aggregate root must conform to the following behaviour to implement the event sourcing pattern.

 - Each public function must accept a command and return any resultant domain events, or raise an error.
 - Its internal state may only be modified by applying a domain event to its current state.